infiniteflight/infiniteflight-docs/developer-reference/live-api/overview.md

 - JSON
 - Infinite Flight System (Grades, Servers, etc.)

 If you are not knowledgeable in these areas, you are of course welcome to browse the documentation.
-You can also check out the following resources to help you learn these skills.
+You can also check out these resources to help you learn.

 - [W3Schools - What is HTTP?](https://www.w3schools.com/whatis/whatis_http.asp)
 - [W3Schools - JSON Introduction](https://www.w3schools.com/js/js_json_intro.asp)